 The College will communicate services and procedures to the public in an accessible manner, including their provision in alternative formats where requested.
-This includes posting this procedure, the Multiyear Accessibility Plan and Annual Report and associated documentation on the College's website.
+This includes posting this procedure, the Multiyear Accessibility Plan and Annual Report, and associated documentation on the College's website.

-An electronic form is available on the College's Accessibility web page to request a document in alternate format.
+An electronic form is available on the Accessibility at Fleming College webpage to request a document in alternate format.